 You may also like to read the best time to visit Upper Mustang in detail.

 9. Trek Along The Historic Salt Trade Route.

-You’ll be following an ancient trade route between Tibet and India, according to your itinerary.
-There are plenty of Buddhist shrines, monasteries, prayer flags, and other landmarks.
-Because you have taken the trail that dates back to the 13th century.
+According to your itinerary, you’ll follow an ancient trade route between Tibet and India.
+Many Buddhist shrines, monasteries, prayer flags, and other landmarks exist because you have taken the trail that dates back to the 13th century.

 10. Moderately Challenging But Ideal For Everyone.

 The trek is relatively strenuous based on trek grading in Nepal.
 But it is not difficult, with an average walking time of roughly 5 to 6 hours daily.
 It is ideal for people who struggle to acclimate at higher altitudes.
 You will always remain below 4000 meters for the entire trip.

 Despite its remoteness, you are never far from human settlement, food, and water because the trekking route often goes via tea houses.

 Want to go trekking?

 Get help from our travel specialists for trip ideas that keep pace with your interests.

 So now you have it all: the top ten reasons to trek to Upper Mustang.
 What’s waiting for?
 Let’s plan your next holiday to the Upper Mustang; of course, this guide to Upper Mustang Trek will help you to prepare.